 Black women and Latinas are more likely to die from breast cancer than white women.
 This is, in part, because white women are more likely to have health insurance.
 New research, however, illustrated by Philip Cohen at Family Inequality, suggests that even we control for types of insurance and whether women are insured, black women and especially Latinas wait longer than white women for a diagnosis of cancer after the discovery of a breast abnormality:

-The authors of the study, Heather Hoffman and colleagues, did not attempt to explain the cause of the disparity.Lisa Wade is a professor of sociology at Occidental College.
+The authors of the study, Heather Hoffman and colleagues, did not attempt to explain the cause of the disparity.Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.